 When to use?
 On single glazed sash windows where the box frames are in fairly good condition.
 Or where their removal would be overly disruptive.

 Why choose it?
 When the existing box frame is in sound structural condition, you can choose to replace just the sliding sashes fitted into the existing box frame.
 This takes less time and can be more affordable than a complete window replacement.
-It often works out more efficient to make new fully glazed sashes as opposed to repairing existing ones.
+It is often more efficient to make new fully glazed sashes as opposed to repairing existing ones.

 How does it work?
 The moving sashes are replaced with an upgraded version that incorporates insulated glazing and draught sealing.
 The existing box frame is retained which minimises any disruption to you during installation.